oSharpey/cyber-obsidian/year-1/CF/mitre-att&ck-and-killchain.md

 # Cyber Kill Chain
-- Dont have to use all the
+- Dont have to use all the sections
+- Does not have to be in order

-## Reconasense
+##  Reconnaissance
 - Did the scan IPs
 - What did they do to find out about their target
 - Eg wannacry - Active scanning, scanning the internet for public facing port 445 (SMB) anyone with the p